POPRNB/afwall_easy/README.md

 [Maloe](https://notabug.org/maloe/ASN_IPFire_Script)

-**License:** AFWall and ASN_IPFire_Script are under [GPLv3](https://www.gnu.org/licenses/gpl.html). afwall_easy script itself has none.
+**License:** AFWall and ASN_IPFire_Script are under [GPLv3](https://www.gnu.org/licenses/gpl.html).
+Afwall_easy script itself has none.
 Feel free to use any piece of the script itself!